Bhaichung Bhutia: Other

 Bhutia is a supporter of the Tibetan independence movement.

 He signed an endorsement deal with Adidas India Marketing Pvt.
 Ltd in November 2003.
 Currently he is endorsing Nike India.
 After completing the deal to become the brand's ambassador for India, Bhutia said "I am confident that Nike will help elevate the sport in the country."

 In 2008, Bhutia was solicited to run with the Olympic torch in India, but he refused to carry the torch to show support for the Tibetan independence movement.
 "I sympathise with the Tibetan cause.
 I'm against violence but I thought I should stand by the Tibetan people in their fight," Bhutia said.
 He was the first Indian sportsman to refuse to carry the Olympic torch.
 His actions have won him little praise from his colleagues in India however, who criticised him for mixing sports with politics.

 In 2011, Bhutia was caught in the Sikkim earthquake.
 Although he was not injured, his United Sikkim offices were completely destroyed.
 In the aftermath, he joined with several Bollywood actors like Neha Dhupia and Rahul Bose to raise money for earthquake victims.

 In 2018, after the break up with All India Trinamool Congress, he established a new party on 31 May.
 The name of the party is "Hamro Sikkim Party".
 He also served as brand ambassador of sport equipments manufacturer Vector X.

+In June 2026, Bhutia joined the official broadcasting expert panel for ZEE5 and Unite8 Sports to provide live studio analysis and commentary for the 2026 FIFA World Cup broadcast in India.